 Corridors are also found in the inland waterway infrastructure network.
-Still, this network is deeply influenced by geographical considerations concerning the orientation of the waterways regarding the orientation of commercial flows.
-Modifying and improving waterways is capital intensive and undertaken when clear scale advantages are realized.
+This network is still deeply influenced by geographical considerations concerning the orientation of the waterways in relation to the orientation of commercial flows.
+Modifying and improving waterways is capital intensive and is undertaken when clear scale advantages are realized.
 In Europe, the main axes include:

 - The Rhine and its tributary rivers (Main, Neckar, Mosel).